jtryon/openclack/README.md

 #####Sources/Thanks:
 Thanks to the folks at http://deskthority.net/ for helping out when I had questions about measurements!
-Extra big thanks to BathroomEpiphanies for their amazing wiki which got me started on this.
+Extra big thanks to BathroomEpiphanies.
 Wouldn't have been able to do it without your amazing wiki.
 [Check it out here!](http://deskthority.net/wiki/KiCAD_keyboard_PCB_design_guide)